VIPriors/vipriors-challenges-toolkit/object-detection/data/README.md

 These are the instructions for setting up the data for the VIPriors object detection challenge.

 1. Download the 2017 train/val images from [MS COCO website](http://cocodataset.org/#download);
-2. Extract both ZIPs to `data`.
-This creates folders "train2017" and "val2017".
+2. Extract the ZIP file to `data`.
+This creates folders `data/train2017` and `data/val2017`.
-3. Download the VIPriors object detection annotations from [the CodaLab competition website](https://competitions.codalab.org/competitions/23661#participate-get_starting_kit) and extract the ZIP file in `data` to create folder `data/annotations` and file `test_image_mappings.txt`.
+3. Download the VIPriors object detection annotations from [the CodaLab competition website](https://competitions.codalab.org/competitions/23661#participate-get_starting_kit) and extract the ZIP file in `data` to create folder `data/annotations` with files `vipriors-object-detection-train.json`, `vipriors-object-detection-val.json`, `vipriors-object-detection-test.json` and `test_image_mappings.txt`.
 4. Run `python arrange_images.py` from folder `data` to automatically prepare the images according to challenge instructions.
+This will create folders `data/images` and `data/test-images`.
+Please be aware the original COCO folders will be affected.

 Now you are ready to use the data.

 - The root directory of the training and validation images is `data/images`;
 - The root directory of the testing images is `data/test-images`;
 - The annotations files to be used are:
-  - Train set (~23K images): `data/annotations/vipriors-object-detection-train.json`
+  - Train set (~6K images): `data/annotations/vipriors-object-detection-train.json`
   - Validation set (5K images): `data/annotations/vipriors-object-detection-val.json`
   - Testing set (5K images, no labels provided): `data/annotations/vipriors-object-detection-test.json`